bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Expose.md

 In the response a SQL query can be seen.
 I tired to use some bruteforcing using BurpSuite (can be also achived by. ex. hydra) but no success there.
 I decided on using sqlmap.
 I tried using sqlmap in different ways, but the one below worked.
 Firstly, I saved HTTP request which would be send to the server in a file I called `req`.
 The request I'm talking about is on the left side of the upper image.

 Then I used sqlmap command seen below.
+It asked me couple times to choose between different options (yes/no) and after attack is completed I have received below output.

 ```
 sqlmap -r req -dump